Automatic language translation

 Once a matter is finalised, the disclosure of information is restricted by section 101 of the Guardianship Act 1987.
 NCAT is prevented from disclosing information unless the author provides consent or there is a legal reason for disclosure, such as a subpoena.

-Tribunal hearings are open to the public.
+Guardianship Division hearings are open to the public.
 However, generally only the people directly involved in the case will come to the hearing.
-If anyone else attends the hearing, the Tribunal will ask the person the hearing is about and the other parties whether they have any objection to other people being at the hearing.
+If anyone else attends the hearing, the Tribunal will ask the person the hearing is about and the other parties if they have any objection to other people being at the hearing.
 However, it is for the Tribunal to determine whether it should close the hearing to the public.

-In the Guardianship Act 1987, it is forbidden to publish or broadcast any information about the Tribunal's hearing or the person the hearing is about without the Tribunal's consent.
-People at the hearing should not release information about the application to anybody who does not have a legitimate right to know about it.
+In the Guardianship Act 1987, it is forbidden to publish or broadcast any information about the hearing or the person the hearing is about without NCAT’s consent.
+People at the hearing must not release information about the application to anybody who does not have a legitimate right to know about it.

-After the hearing, the Tribunal provides written reasons for its decision.
+After the hearing, NCAT provides written reasons for the decision.
 These reasons are only provided to the parties to the case and are not available to the public.

-If the Tribunal appoints a guardian or financial manager for a person, then the Tribunal may provide information, such as reports, to the guardian or financial manager so they can make informed decisions for the person.
+If NCAT appoints a guardian or financial manager for a person, information may be provided to the guardian or financial manager so they can make informed decisions for the person.

-For more information, refer to the fact sheet Providing information to the Guardianship Division (PDF , 193.6 KB).
+For more information, refer to the fact sheet Providing information to the Guardianship Division (PDF, 179.0 KB).

-If an application to the Tribunal about you, the applicant will be told that they need to give you a copy of the application.
-A copy of the application will also be sent to the other parties to the hearing, such as your spouse or carer.
+If someone makes an application to NCAT about you, they will be told to give you a copy of the application.
+Copies are also sent to the other people involved in the hearing, such as your spouse or carer.

 The Tribunal officer is responsible for preparing the application for the hearing.
 You will be sent a copy of the documents received about the application and a copy of the hearing report.
-You have the right to talk to the Tribunal about anything mentioned in the report.
+You have the right to talk to the Tribunal about anything mentioned in the application or hearing report.

 There are strict guidelines about disclosing information.
-The Tribunal will only release information about you to the parties to the application and to people who need to know that information in your best interests.
-For example, if the Tribunal appoints a guardian for you, then the Tribunal will release information to the guardian if it is needed to make decisions for you.
+NCAT will only release your information to the parties to the application and those who need it to act in your best interests.
+For example, if NCAT appoints a guardian for you, the guardian will receive information about you to help them to make decisions for you.

-If you have made an application, the Tribunal will confirm in writing that it has been received.
-The Tribunal will send a copy of the application to you to give to the person who is the subject of the application.
-Copies will also be sent to the other parties, such as the person's spouse or carer.
+If you have made an application, copies will be sent to the other parties, such as the person's spouse or carer.

 NCAT cannot accept anonymous applications.
-If you think someone needs a guardian or financial manager but you do not want to make the application, contact the Guardianship Division for further advice.
+If you think someone needs a guardian or financial manager but you do not want to make the application, contact NCAT for further advice.

 The application cannot be kept a secret from the person the application is about.
 What you write in the application will be seen by the person the application is about and the other parties to the hearing.

-If you have concerns about information in the application being shared with others, please contact NCAT before you send the application to the Tribunal.
+If you have concerns about information in the application being shared with others, please contact NCAT.

-Reports from medical specialists about a person's mental capacity helps the Tribunal determine whether they can make decisions for themselves.
+Reports from medical specialists about a person's mental capacity helps NCAT determine whether they can make decisions for themselves.
 Other professional reports may give information about how a person is coping with daily living and whether they need a guardian or financial manager.

 Reports are not confidential and will be provided to the parties to the hearing, including the person the hearing is about.
 It is not possible to provide a report only to NCAT, except in very exceptional circumstances.
 The Tribunal's overriding duty is to conduct its proceedings fairly.